indrode/meatspace/content/i/nanoc.md

 compile '/i/*' do
   filter :kramdown
   filter :colorize_syntax,
          :colorizers => { :ruby => :coderay }
   layout 'default'
 end
 </code></pre>

 The `compile` blocks specify how items are processed.
 The `route` blocks set all the necessary routing settings.
-All in all, a lot of the concepts and implementations look familiar if you know your way around Ruby and some Ruby-based frameworks.
+All in all, a lot of the concepts and implementations look very familiar if you know your way around Ruby and some Ruby-based frameworks.

 Meatspace uses [Foundation](http://foundation.zurb.com/), a boilerplate framework, so I replaced the existing layout and styles.
-I also added a coderay-specific stylesheet.
+I also added a CodeRay-specific stylesheet.
+Nanoc is perfect for websites with static pages, but it can easily work as a blog or really anything else you throw at it.
+For example, displaying all blog entries on one page would achieved through a simple Ruby enumeration:

+<pre><code>
+#!haml
+- @site.sorted_articles.each |article| do
+  %p= article.compiled_content
+  %p
+    = "Written on #{article[:created_at]}."
+    %a{:href => article.path} Permalink
+</code></pre>

+The above code snippet is in Haml, but you can easily use ERB instead.
+Just specify in the compile filters of the `Rules` file, how you want to process your code.

 I will cut this short by, once again, referring to the very nice write-up on the [nanoc homepage](http://nanoc.stoneship.org/docs/1-introduction/).
 You can also view the [entire source of Meatspace on GitHub](https://github.com/indrode/meatspace).